-The majority of varieties on the List are rated 4 to 6 and even one that is scored 6 for mildew can be hit if environmental conditions are right for the disease.
+The majority of varieties on the list are rated 4 to 6, and even one that is scored 6 for mildew can be hit if environmental conditions are right for the disease.
 It tends to be the older, bespoke varieties that are most at risk.

-Removing the “green bridge” for overwintering inoculum, such as volunteers, and burying stubble and crop debris can help reduce mildew risk, although given that spores spread on the wind, it is impossible to stop outside infection from neighbouring areas.
+In spring barley, removing the “green bridge” for overwintering inoculum, such as volunteers, and burying stubble and crop debris can help reduce mildew risk, although given that spores spread on the wind, it is impossible to stop outside infection from neighbouring areas.

-Experts agree that generally mildew rarely warrants control in autumn, unless disease pressure is particularly severe, in which case it should be treated with a specific mildewicide to avoid compromising early development and tiller formation.
+Experts agree that mildew rarely warrants control in autumn, unless disease pressure is particularly severe, in which case it should be treated with a specific mildewicide to avoid compromising early development and tiller formation.